 About Dr. Wood

-I am a physician trained in both conventional and integrative medicine, with a clinical focus on complexity, chronic illness, and whole-person care.
-My work centers on understanding health beyond isolated symptoms—looking instead at how physiology, lifestyle, environment, and experience interact over time.
+I’m a double board-certified physician trained in both conventional and integrative medicine, with a clinical and intellectual focus on women’s health, mind-body medicine, complexity, and psychedelic medicine.
+My work explores health beyond isolated symptoms, asking how physiology, stress, behavior, environment, and lived experience interact over time.

 How I Think About Medicine